Hearing Aid Batteries

 Simply call into any branch with your yellow battery book and staff will provide you with two packets of new batteries for each hearing aid.

 This is a joint initiative between Midlothian Council and NHS Lothian.

 If you have any questions about the service or need a new battery book please contact the NHS Lothian Audiology Department:

-You don't have to be a great reader to come along and you don't need to bring anything with you.
-Even just sitting and listening to others is great.
+You don't have to be a great reader to come along, and you don't need to bring anything with you.
+Here’s what some of the group members have to say:

 The service is available to all adults and is free.